 We purchase credit default swaps to hedge certain credit exposures in our investment portfolio.
-We economically hedged credit exposure in our portfolio by purchasing credit default swaps with a notional amount of \$85.0 million as of both March 31, 2024 and December 31, 2023.
-We sell credit default swaps to offer credit protection to investors when entering into synthetic replicating transactions.
+We economically hedged credit exposure in our portfolio by purchasing credit default swaps with a notional amount of \$105.0 million and \$85.0 million as of September 30, 2024 and December 31, 2023, respectively.
+We sell credit default swaps and total return swaps to offer credit protection to investors when entering into synthetic replicating transactions.
 When selling credit protection, if there is an event of default by the referenced name, we are obligated to pay the counterparty the referenced amount of the contract and receive in return the referenced security.
+When selling total return swaps, if there is an event of default by the referenced name, we are obligated to compensate the protection buyer for any decline in the price of the referenced security.
 For further information on credit derivatives sold, see Item 1.
 "Financial Statements, Notes to Unaudited Condensed Consolidated Financial Statements, Note 4, Derivative Financial Instruments" under the caption, "Credit Derivatives Sold."